 Over the years, I have been lucky enough to write several resources for people who want to better understand resilience at work, leaders that want more confidence coaching discussions and anybody who wants to enjoy more (mostly) good days at work"

-In a world that won’t stop changing (and in fact current research suggests the pace of change could continue to increase), it can be too easy to give up on your career aspirations when things don’t go to plan.
+In a world that won’t stop changing it can be too easy to give up on your career aspirations when things don’t go to plan.

 There’s no escaping the growth of interest in the power of coaching conversations at work.

 No longer just the stuff of track and field, coaching questions are now proving to produce quicker results, increased accountability and (on many occasions) instantaneous personal development for the person being coached.